princeton-vl/pytorch_stacked_hourglass/README.md

 Models should be formatted as exp/<exp_name>/checkpoint.pth.tar

+Note models were trained using batch size of 16 along with Adam optimizer with LR of 1e-3 (instead of RMSProp at 2.5e-4), as they outperformed in validation.
+Code can easily be modified to use original paper settings.
+The original paper reported validation accuracy of 0.881, which this code approximately replicated.
+Above results also were trained for approximately 200k iters, while the original paper trained for less.

 #### Training/Validation split

 The train/val split is same as that found in authors' [implementation](https://github.com/princeton-vl/pose-hg-train)